Towards Reliable Local Security Agents: Verifiable Post-Training for Linux Privilege Escalation: Threats to Validity

-While these results suggest potential for verifiable-reward post-training in other security domains, our evidence remains limited to a narrow setting, and future work must evaluate broader generalizability.
-Specifically, we study only one base architecture, \modelbackbone, so cross-family generality remains open.
-More generally, as the API comparisons are limited to the specific configurations in Table~\ref{tab:models}, we cannot draw certain conclusions about broader model families at this point~\cite{evertzChasingShadows}.
-The \ac{RL} training phase required 4$\times$H100 GPUs for about 29 hours, so the commodity-hardware claim applies to inference, not to post-training itself.
-The procedural generators cover common misconfiguration families but not the long tail of real-world escalation paths.
-Evaluation artifacts can occur (for example, terminal output truncation), so trace-level anomaly checks remain necessary.
-Finally, we use one fixed system prompt across models without per-model prompt optimization, leaving prompt sensitivity unquantified~\cite{evertzChasingShadows}.
+Our evidence is limited to one setting and one base architecture, \modelbackbone, so cross-family generality remains open.
+The API comparisons in Table~\ref{tab:models} are limited to the specific configurations evaluated, so we cannot draw certain conclusions about broader model families~\cite{evertzChasingShadows}.
+The \acs{RL} training phase required $4{\times}$H100 GPUs for about 11.5 hours to reach the deployed checkpoint, so the commodity-hardware claim applies to inference, not to post-training process itself.

-Based on the promising results from Linux privilege escalation, we conclude that exploring and evaluating the potential of verifier-backed training in further security contexts forms an essential research direction.
-Other tasks could include crash reproduction, exploit triage, patch validation, and regression testing, as well as studying modular systems in which a shared base model loads stage-specific adapters for reconnaissance, exploit selection, exploitation, and validation.
-If the same design principles continue to work in those settings, then this line of work could mature from a strong privilege-escalation result into a broader blueprint for local, auditable, post-trained security agents.
-To foster research in this direction, we plan to release the artifacts needed to make that progression cumulative and reproducible, subject to dual-use review.
+The procedural generators cover common misconfiguration families but not the long tail of real-world escalation paths; \scenario{Docker group escape} is the concrete instance.
+Because \ac{RL} post-training largely amplifies behaviors already present in the base distribution~\cite{zhaoEchoChamber}, a multi-step exploit chain that is underrepresented in the 4B backbone's pretraining and absent from procedural training is hard to recover.
+The \modelgemma 10/10 result on the same scenario does not show that our recipe would scale to a larger backbone; it only places the Docker gap at the 4B base model's capabilities under the evaluated setup.

+Verifiable-reward gains are not robust to natural shaping choices and must be re-validated whenever the reward is changed~\cite{skalseRewardHackingNeurIPS22}.
+Evaluation artifacts can still occur (e.g.,\ terminal output truncation), so trace-level anomaly checks remain necessary; exhaustive per-model prompt optimization and API prompt sensitivity remain future work.